Privacy Notice for Generation New Era families

 - to stop processing your child’s data, your data, or data you have provided to us about your partner or other family members for research

 - to inform you about how your information is being used.
-We do this in this document.
+We also do this in this document.

 - to give you access to copies of your personal information.